jonluca/blog/_posts/2019-02-02-deobfuscating-amex-scammer.md

 The scammers correctly had `00` and had a 1 in 10 chance of guessing the Luhn check digit.

-The quality of the email was fairly high (I block image loading, otherwise it would look almost picture perfect), with the only real missteps being the double `R` in the subject line (`RREMINDER`) and the fact that the continue button did not link anywhere.
+There were a few other mistakes, like small misspellings or gramar issues, as well as the double `R` in the subject line (`RREMINDER`) and the fact that the continue button did not link anywhere.
+It was decenent for a spam email (it didn't break text after 80 characters) but it was far from professional.

 ## Domain